Cinta Fitri: Season 3

 While Fitri became pregnant, Farrel was jailed accused of murdering Bram.
 Hutama and Lia are shocked, but not Maya, who filed for this case.
 Alas, Farrel was free; however Mischa provoked Maya to get inheritance from Hutama using Alif as an excuse.
 Maya succeeded in her provocation and she took over her father's wealth.
 This made Hutama, Lia, and Oma even unhappier.
 They moved to Fitri and Farrel's rented house and were pleased there.
 Unexpectedly, Kayla got into a coma donating her bone marrow for Finza.
 Hadi changed towards Aldo and Moza who were then married.
 A cold war between them was unavoidable.

+Several episodes later, when Hadi, Kayla and Finza were in front of their yard, Hadi and Finza were playing ball.
+But unfortunately the ball rolled and was followed by Finza until it finally fell into the swimming pool.
+Then Finza was taken to the hospital, this incident made Hutama and Mr. Iman's family hysterical when they heard this news.
+Aldo was also very angry and blamed Hadi because he felt that Hadi did not give custody of Finza to Aldo, which shocked Farrel and Kayla.
+And until some time later Finza died, and Aldo & Hadi's fight could not be separated even on the 3rd night of the tahlilan that day.

 One day, Fitri was shocked to see Bram in a public place.
 Everyone thought that Fitri was hallucinating.
-Mischa found a new partner through Bram's disappearance to attack Fitri and Farrel's happiness, Faiz claimed to be Hutama's only true son.
-Not Farrel.
+Mischa found a new partner through Bram's disappearance to attack Fitri and Farrel's happiness, Faiz, and claimed to be Hutama's only true so, not Farrel.
 Hutama's entire family was in shock.

+Until one day, Bram discussed the secrets of the entire Hutama family, such as Bram's fake death and Faiz not being the biological child of Mr. Hutama and Mrs. Lia.
+But this was secretly known by Mr. Hutama itself until he finally brought them to Retro, but unfortunately at that time he was suffering from heart disease until it relapsed when he fainted in his office, so Mr. Hutama called Farrel to convey his last message that he was his biological child, until Mr. Hutama died.
+This make entire of Hutama family (except Oma, Kayla, and Hadi) not acknowledge the existence of Fitri and Farrel again.

+Several days after the burial of Mr. Hutama's, the will was issued for all of the Hutama family.
+Initially, Farrel and Fitri's family refused to receive Mr. Hutama's assets and inheritance, but after being persuaded by Kayla and Oma, they finally agreed.
+This shocked the Hutama family.